-Once you have been arrested for DUI, a police officer will take possession
+After an arrest for DUI, a police officer will take possession of your

-of your driver’s license and issue you a temporary license that
+driver’s license and issue you a temporary license that expires

-expires in 30 days and informs you that it is mandatory that the request
+in 30 days and informs you that it is mandatory that the request for an

 license suspension hearing be made